malinthaprasan/clover-example/README.md

 # Using OpenClover for per-test code coverage generation

+OpenClover is a Java code coverage tool which was earlier known as Atlassian Clover.
+It was made open source in 2017.

+Compared to the well-known Java code coverage tool which is JaCoCo, clover has in-built capability to get per-test code coverage.
+The below sample is a demonstration of the above feature.

 ## Running the sample:

 1. Build the `pets-service` module by running `mvn clean install`